edge-cloud/www.edge-cloud.net/_posts/2016-02-17-cloudflare-railgun-on-aws.md

   </p>
 </div>

-After successfully creating all the necessary subnets, it&#8217;s time to create the security groups.
+After successfully creating all the necessary subnets, it's time to create the security groups.
 One will be used to allow Railgun traffic and another one will be used to allow Memcached traffic.

-Let&#8217;s start by creating the Security Group for Memcached traffic (See Figure 7).
+Let's start by creating the Security Group for Memcached traffic (See Figure 7).

 <div id="attachment_2181" style="width: 610px" class="wp-caption aligncenter">
   <a href="/content/uploads/2016/02/005-VPC06.png" rel="attachment wp-att-2181"><img src="/content/uploads/2016/02/005-VPC06-600x250.png" alt="Figure 7: Create a Security Group for Memcached" width="600" height="250" class="size-large wp-image-2181" srcset="/content/uploads/2016/02/005-VPC06-600x250.png 600w, /content/uploads/2016/02/005-VPC06-350x146.png 350w, /content/uploads/2016/02/005-VPC06.png 654w" sizes="(max-width: 600px) 100vw, 600px" /></a>